UAlaina/EyeOnPi/README.md

-# EyeOnPi
+# EyeOnPi: A Raspberry Pi-Based Surveillance System
-For unix final project, about surveillance camera with Rasberry Pi
+This project developed as the final assignment for a Unix course, focuses on creating a functional surveillance camera system using Raspberry Pi.